ElgarMokaya/notifications_engine/README.md

 ## Features

 - Configure Slack settings, including the webhook URL.
-- Send notifications to Slack with custom messages.
+- Send notifications to Slack
-- User-friendly web interface.
+-
-- Optional user authentication (if implemented).

 ## Technologies Used